sfujine/hol_test/README.md

 -- Delegate MG on the TRANSACTIONS schema to Alice's role — bounded least-privilege GRANT MANAGE GRANTS ON SCHEMA FINANCE_DB.TRANSACTIONS TO ROLE AGENT_DEV_ROLE;
 ```
+-- This still fails though Bob is the OWNER of the schema.
+Ownership does not guarantee delegation authority, Bob still needs explicit permissions to delegate
+USE ROLE ACCOUNTADMIN;
+GRANT MANAGE GRANTS on SCHEMA FINANCE_DB.TRANSACTIONS TO ROLE DB_ADMIN_FINANCE WITH GRANT OPTION;

+--re-run delegation and it now works
+GRANT MANAGE GRANTS ON SCHEMA FINANCE_DB.TRANSACTIONS TO ROLE AGENT_DEV_ROLE;

 That's it.
 Alice can now manage every grant inside `FINANCE_DB.TRANSACTIONS` — and only that schema.
 She still cannot touch any other database or schema.